 Here is a rundown of your MS treatment options.

 Changing the Course of Your MS: The Disease-Modifying Drugs

 If you have active relapsing-remitting MS, your doctor will first treat you with one of the disease-modifying drugs.
-They're called disease-modifying drugs because they can actually slow down the progression of MS and prevent relapses to keep you active for longer.
+They're called disease-modifying drugs because they can actually slow down the progression of MS and prevent relapses.
 These drugs work by suppressing the immune system so that it doesn't attack the protective coating ( myelin) surrounding the nerves.

-Disease-modifying drugs that reduce the number of flares include:
+Disease-modifying drugs that reduce the number of exacerbations include:

-Disease-modifying drugs that have been shown to reduce flares and slow progression of MS include:
+Disease-modifying drugs that have been shown to reduce exacerbations and slow the progression of MS include:

 - teriflunomide (Aubagio)

-Both the interferon drugs and Copaxone are considered to be very safe.
+The interferon drugs and Copaxone are considered to be very safe.
 Most of the side effects that do occur stem from the injection itself, including redness, warmth, itching, or dimpling of the skin over the injection site.
 With the interferon drugs, it's common to have flu-like symptoms -- aches, fatigue, fever, and chills -- but these should fade within a few months.
 The interferon drugs can also slightly increase your risk for real infections by lowering the number of white blood cells that help your immune system fight off illnesses.

-Aubagio is a once-a-day tablet for those with the relapsing form of MS. The most common side effects of Aubagio experienced by patients in clinical trials include diarrhea, abnormal liver tests, nausea, and hair loss.
+There are three oral drugs available to treat the relapsing form of MS. Aubagio is a once-a-day tablet.
+The most common side effects of Aubagio include diarrhea, abnormal liver tests, nausea, and hair loss.
 However, Aubagio does carry a “black box” warning -- the FDA’s most serious warning -- because of liver problems and birth defects.
 Doctors should periodically do liver function testing in those on the drug.
 The medication should not be taken by pregnant women.